vlw/plasmoid-button/README.md

 ## Installation

-Install this plasmoid using `plasmapkg2 --install .` in the plasmoid directory.
+Install this plasmoid using `kpackagetool6 --type Plasma/Applet --install .` in the plasmoid directory.

 ## Configuration
 The plasmoid can by configured in the settings menu: